Titles and Roles

 - Research Program

 - Discovery and Developmental Therapeutics

-Jacques Galipeau, MD, FRCP(C) is a Professor of Hematology and Medical Oncology, Pediatrics & Medicine, Emory School of Medicine and is Co-Director of the Winship Cancer Institute Tumor Immunology-Immunotherapy initiative as well as Director of the Emory Personalized Immunotherapy Center (EPIC) and has been named a Georgia Cancer Coalition Distinguished Cancer Scholar.
+A Georgia Cancer Coalition Distinguished Cancer Scholar, Jacques Galipeau, MD, FRCP(C) is Adjunct Professor of Hematology and Medical Oncology, Pediatrics & Medicine, Emory School of Medicine and was Co-Director of the Winship Cancer Institute Tumor Immunology-Immunotherapy initiative as well as Director of the Emory Personalized Immunotherapy Center (EPIC).
 In his 12 year career at McGill University starting in 1997, he initiated and developed a research program in cell and immunotherapy of catastrophic illnesses including cancer, immune and cardiovascular disease.
-He relocated to Emory University in October 2009 where he established the Emory Personalized Immunotherapy Center [EPIC] whose mission is to develop evidence-based and innovative personalized cell therapies for immune and malignant disorders.
+He relocated to Emory University in October 2009 where he established the Emory Personalized Immunotherapy Center (EPIC) whose mission is to develop evidence-based and innovative personalized cell therapies for immune and malignant disorders.

 Dr. Galipeau is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.
 He also holds memberships with International Society of Cell Therapy, American Society of Hematology, American Association of Immunologists, American Society of Transplantation and Society for Immunotherapy of Cancer.